 Impact

 DedeCMS version 5.7.118 contains a flaw in the file_manage_control.php script that allows an attacker to craft requests that result in arbitrary operating‑system command execution.
-This weakness is a classic example of command injection, which can give a threat actor full control over the underlying server, exposing data, allowing ransomware deployment, or facilitating other malicious activities.
-The impact is absolute; any user able to reach the vulnerable endpoint can execute any shell command with the permissions of the web server process.
+This weakness is a classic example of command injection.
+The description does not specify authentication requirements, so it is inferred that an attacker would need to send crafted requests to any user able to reach the vulnerable endpoint.
+Such a compromise would grant the attacker the ability to execute any shell command with the permissions of the web server process.

 Affected Systems